|

 be appropriate.
 They opened the first Salon des Refuses in response, and, needless to say, it wound up bigger and better than

 the shows that had denied them.
 So Grant and May and the other film festival "rejects" are in good company.
+Grant suspects he was refused from the festival because

 his film was difficult to categorise,so he isnt' taking the rejection too personally.
 He reasons that festival juries aren't